-I have been teaching on and off for fifteen years in topics ranging from art history, art practice, art theory, and aesthetics to mathematics, physics, natural sciences methods, and robotics.
+I have been teaching on and off since 2004 in topics ranging from art history, art practice, art theory, and aesthetics to mathematics, physics, natural sciences methods, and robotics.

 On this page are some photos from and descriptions of select workshops I have led and courses I have taught.

 Organizer / instructor

 - Workshop conducted at the “Robot Art” Forum at ICRA 2018, Brisbane, Australia, May 24, 2018.

 In this workshop participants will explore the affordances of softness in a robot through collective practice-based inquiry and reflection on practice.

 The workshop introduces basic soft robotic components and their fabrication including different types of silicone-based pneumatic actuators and discusses their possible uses as parts of robot morphologies.
 We will be using syringes as manual pumps for actuation but also control electrical pumps and solenoid valves with an Arduino microcontroller to generate more complex movement and make our soft robots respond interactively to sensor readings.